lightwolf/HydraNSI/README.md

 **HydraNSI** — Production-quality preview rendering of USD assets, in a Hydra-based viewer, is an appealing idea that allows for a centralised and standardised rendering application.
 HydraNSI is a Hydra plug-in that converts USD to NSI commands and allows to use 3Delight NSI as a rendering back-end with its rich feature and extensible platform.

 HydraNSI can be easily compiled as a plug-in part of the USD toolset.
 It can naturally be used by any current and future application that implements the USD API as a data model, and which uses Hydra for visualization.
-As a practical example, it can be added to the USD viewing utility *usdview*.
+As a practical example, it can be added to the USD viewing utility *usdview* or in SideFx's *Solaris*.

 ## Demo Videos